tylsch/scala-projects/akka/shopping-cart-service/README.md

     ```

 ## TODO Items
-1. Implement Shopping Cart Tutorial (replace Akka GRPC with Akka HTTP)
+1. Implement Shopping Cart Tutorial
+   2. Use Route DSL of Akka HTTP instead of Akka gRPC
+   2. Replace ScalalikeJdbc with Slick for read-side repository
 2. Implement Security Directives (OAuth2) (To be used with Krackend API Key or Keycloak)
 3. Implement STTP APISpec/Tapir (Open API specification)
 4. Implement gRPC endpoints (follow tutorial)